Revising the quantum work fluctuation framework to encompass energy conservation: Discussion

-We note that the quantum correction can be avoided only at the cost of either allowing for quasiprobabilities \cite{Allahverdyan_2014, Solinas_2015, Miller_2017, Lostaglio_2018, Xu_2018, Brodier_2020, Pei_2023, Gherardini_2024}, or letting the scheme depend on the state \cite{Gherardini_2021, Hovhannisyan_2024, Micadei_2024, Beyer_2022}.
-Also, note that $\qcV$ is fundamentally different from the correction considered in Ref.~\cite{Deffner_2016}.
-The scheme there is defined only on diagonal states, and its direct extension to general states does not satisfy our condition (i).
-Lastly, we note that our findings are relevant also for the so-called resource theory framework of quantum thermodynamics \cite{Brandao_2013, Horodecki_2013, Ng_2018, Lostaglio_2019}.
+Next, note that $\qcV$ is fundamentally different from the correction considered in Ref.~\cite{Deffner2016}.
+The scheme there is defined only for diagonal states, and its direct extension to general states does not satisfy condition (i).
+Our quantum correction is also qualitatively different from corrections to the JE originating from feedback control \cite{Morikuni2011}, since not only the context there is different but also because these corrections appear in the classical regime as well \cite{Sagawa2010}, which means that they are not of purely quantum origin.

+Furthermore, our findings are relevant also for the so-called resource theory framework of quantum thermodynamics~\cite{Brandao2013, Horodecki2013, Ng2018, Lostaglio2019}.
 There, the system that supplies or accepts work---the ``weight''---is included in the dynamics explicitly, and the energy lost by the weight is the work done on the system.
 Thus, in order to measure work in that framework, one needs to measure the energy change of the weight.
-Such measurements are unproblematic when the system transitions from a diagonal state to a diagonal state \cite{Skrzypczyk_2013,Alhambra_2016, Aberg_2018}.
-However, whenever the system is in a coherent state and has to undergo a coherent process, the weight will have to start in a coherent state as well for the process to be possible \cite{Aberg_2014, Alhambra_2016}.
+Such measurements are unproblematic when the system transitions from a diagonal state to a diagonal state~\cite{Skrzypczyk2013, Alhambra2016, Aberg2018}.
+However, whenever the system is in a coherent state and has to undergo a coherent process, the weight will have to start in a coherent state as well for the process to be possible~\cite{Aberg2014, Alhambra2016}.
 Thus, in that framework, one faces the same problem we considered in this paper, with the only exception that the evolution of the weight will not generally be unitary.
 Extending the results obtained here to such non-unitary processes is an interesting research avenue.

+Finally, we note that our scheme (in particular, the circuit implementations) does implicitly rely on knowledge of the system Hamiltonian and evolution.
+It will be interesting to study in future work to what extent this can be removed, perhaps in a similar fashion to Refs.~\cite{Beyer2020, Beyer2024}.

 Overall, this work contributes to our understanding of the challenges inherent in defining thermodynamic quantities in the quantum domain, and offers a significant step forward in reconciling the predictions of quantum mechanics and classical thermodynamics.